instantlinux/docker-tools/images/dhcpd-dns-pxe/README.md

 ### Usage

-In kubernetes.yaml / docker-compose.yml, set the environment variables for your environment.
+In docker-compose.yml or helm, set the environment variables for your environment.

 Mount these under /etc: